-Today I want to reintroduce you to Jill Chivers of My Year Without Clothes Shopping – who is a reformed shopaholic, but who I asked to write me a post after a recent experience that I think some of you may understand all too well.
+Today I want to reintroduce you to Jill Chivers of 16 Style Types – who is a reformed shopaholic, but who I asked to write me a post after a recent experience that I think some of you may understand all too well.

 I was a compulsive over shopper for years.
 And for much of that time, I didn’t even realise it.
 I thought shopping was a harmless pastime or maybe a contact sport I had become very, very good at.
 Shopping was my favourite hobby.

 My turning point moment came when I returned home from a work trip to San Francisco in November 2009, my bags swollen from over $1000 worth of unneeded, ‘justification’ purchases of clothes and accessories.
 Why had I bought all this stuff, including 2 pairs of jeans to add to my existing collection of 14 pair and another pair of shoes to take my tally to over 100 pairs?

 I knew something was seriously “off” about my shopping and I also knew it was time to take drastic action.
 It was time (drum roll please) to take a year off from clothes shopping.
 So on December 15, 2009, I started my year without clothes shopping challenge.
 No shopping for new clothes, shoes, accessories, handbags, underwear for 12 whole months.
 No shopping at all except for necessities.

 My year without clothes shopping was a profound and life changing journey.
 I learned so much about myself, my shopping, my relationships, my failings and talents.